Understanding Walkaway Wife Syndrome

 I am a Prime Example of Walkaway Wife Syndrome

 When I first heard the term, I admit, I was intrigued.
 So much of the meaning behind it resonated with me.
-I’ve seen some women get offended at the term because at first glance, it looks like the blame is being placed on the woman, as if she just woke up one day and decided to get a divorce, which couldn’t be further from the truth.
-The fact is, most of us have been begging our husbands a very long time, to freaking listen to what we are trying to convey to them.
+I’ve seen some women get offended at the term, because at first glance, it looks like the blame is being placed on the woman, as if she just woke up one day and decided to blow up everyone’s life and get a divorce, which couldn’t be further from the truth.

-I have had many, many talks with my husband about our crappy marriage and how unhappy I am.
-My comments get met with infuriating dismissiveness.
-Or, I get told this is “normal” and “all” marriages are like this as way to placate me (or more like get me to shut up).
+Or, I get told this is “normal” and “all” marriages are like this, as a way to placate me (or more like get me to shut up).

 Well, it finally worked.
 I don’t have much of anything to say to him now – especially about our relationship.
 I don’t discuss any future plans, what he wants to do to the house, vacations, etc. We talk about kids and bills.
 Most other conversations are minimal at best.

 Several years ago, I was not ready to leave, but I couldn’t take it anymore and moved to my own room.
 Having my own “square” has been a lifesaver mentally and emotionally for me, since we are nothing more than room mates anyway.
 We are on totally different schedules and are like two sexless ships passing in the night.
-We spend almost zero time with each other – we don’t even eat together.
-At this point, I couldn’t care less.
-Which is a big reason why we don’t fight much anymore.
-I stopped caring.
-Another big sign of a failing marriage.
+We spend almost zero time together- we don’t even eat at the same time.

 One thing that really nags at me, though, is this: